CalebGideon/16-bit-CPU/README.md

   <hr>

    <p><b>Why ROM and RAM?
 ROM does not allow writing to memory.
-In order to store values back into ROM and create a program that can run indefinatley and be useful, the ROM's data has to be sent to RAM for RAM to process each memory instruction.
-It uses the same splitter functionality like ROM, with the additive of an input "D" that alows the CPU to WRITE to an empty memory addres</b></p>
+To store values back into ROM and create a program that can run indefinitely and be useful, the ROM's data has to be sent to RAM for RAM to process each memory instruction.
+It uses the same splitter functionality as ROM, with the additive of an input "D" that allows the CPU to WRITE to an empty memory address </b></p>

   <br>